sorewanya/nuclear_data_parser/README.md

 ```
 dart mass_adjustment_convert.dart
 ```
-3. Output will be saved to
+3. Output will be saved to `output` directory
-  - csv files: nubase_ame_rct_combined.csv and nubase_ame_rct_combined_without_Unc.csv
+  - `csv` files: nubase_ame_rct_combined.csv and nubase_ame_rct_combined_without_Unc.csv
-  - dart files: nubase.dart, ame.dart, rct.dart
+  - `dart` files: nubase.dart, ame.dart, rct.dart
+  - `cpp` files: nubase.h, ame.h, rct.h

-4. If you want to use dart files don't forget get classes from `entities` directory
+4. If you want to use dart files don't forget get classes from `entities` directory for dart and `cpp/classes` for cpp

 ## Output Columns
 The CSV contains all data from input files: